 A Day in Pre-School

-Our day in the Pre-School is structured, providing the children with the security that comes with the routine, whilst providing them with varied, interesting and stimulating activities, so that they learn and develop through play.
+Our day in the Pre-School, whether Gatley pre-school or Whalley Range pre-school, is structured, providing the children with the security that comes with the routine, whilst providing them with varied, interesting and stimulating activities, so that they learn and develop through play.

 - 7.30 Breakfast